tel: +44 (0)191 334 1121 email: email@example.com

 Any archaeological features present are assessed and recorded to determine their significance

-Aerial view of the ring-ditch of a roundbarrow, discovered after a program of trial trenching
+Aerial view of the ring-ditch of a roundbarrow, initially discovered during trial trenching

 Large scheme of evaluation trenching as seen from the air